These driving gigs are popular for a reason: they provide realtively stable work, a solid hourly wage, and are extremely accessible.

 How Much Do Roadie Drivers Make?

 According to the Roadie website, the average Roadie driver makes $15 per trip.
+How much you earn really depends on several factors, including delivery distance, package weight, bulky items, and how difficult the delivery is.

-But, here are some approximate Roadie driver earning estimates you can keep in mind:
+Here are some approximate Roadie driver earning estimates you can keep in mind:

 - Local Deliveries: Earn between $8 to $60 per delivery